nsdesai/dynamic_clamp/README.md

 The original project was built on a breadboard and used Arduino/Processing software.
 Some alternatives you might consider:

-(1) Aditya Asopa (https://github.com/AdityaAsopa) has designed a printed circuit board (PCB) version that can be used in place of a breadboard.
+(1) Aditya Asopa (https://github.com/AdityaAsopa) has designed a printed circuit board (PCB) version that can be used in place of the breadboard.
 It includes some nice additional features, including a toggle switch to bypass the dynamic clamp circuitry (useful if one wants to just in current clamp).
 The PCB design files can be downloaded from this page (Circuit_and_PCB folder).
 A description will soon be added to www.dynamicclamp.com.

 (2) Christian Rickert has written alternative software (dyClamp and pyClamp) with extended functionality, including a Python-based control GUI.
 His software is described at https://dynamicclamp.com/python-alternative/ and is available through his Github account https://github.com/christianrickert.